-Grievances must be handled at the lowest possible level.
+Grievances should be handled at the lowest possible level.
 The student should first discuss the grievance with their graduate advisor, then if necessary with their Graduate Committee.
-If the grievance has not been resolved, the student should see the Graduate Coordinator and Department of Biology Chair.
-At that time, if the grievance is unable to be resolved, the Graduate Dean, whose decision shall be accepted as final by the student, will hear it.
+If the grievance has not been resolved, the student should see the Graduate Coordinator and Chair of the Department of Biology.
+At that time, if the grievance is unable to be resolved, and Dean of the Graduate School, whose decision shall be accepted as final by the student, will hear it.